Mikta1998/AirAware/README.md

 Its goal is to help users understand the air quality in any city and receive guidance on how to proceed based on live Air Quality Index values.

 ## How the App Works
-To start the app, please install the requirements.txt file.
-Afterwards run "streamlit run app.py" in the terminal.

-The link to the deployed app is https://airaware-dashboard.streamlit.app/

 The user can check the air quality in 2 different ways:

 ### 1. Manual Search by City - (Check a City)